 What?
 After collating the responses of 200 accountants and engineers, Herzberg found two factors that tended to influence how motivated and satisfied these employees were…

-Therefore, Herzberg’s findings suggest that supervisors must be able to effectively manage factors that leads to satisfaction and dissatisfaction.
+Herzberg’s findings suggest that supervisors must be able to effectively manage factors that lead to satisfaction and dissatisfaction.

-Employees love to feel like their efforts are appreciated and they’re supported as people, but they also want to know that they will be able to grow and progress through the company too.
-Let them know that they’re on a path to progressing in this role; it will give them something to drive towards when completing their tasks.
+How?
+Employees love to feel like their efforts are appreciated and supported as people.
+But they also want to know that they’ll be able to grow and progress through the company too.
+Let them know that they’re on a path to progressing in this role so they have something to drive towards when completing their tasks.

-When it comes to mitigating the hygiene factors, it might underline the need to form a stronger relationship with your team.
+When it comes to mitigating the hygiene factors, you may need to form a stronger relationship with your team.
 An aloof, unsympathetic approach can have very negative effects on morale.
 Consider workloads to see if they can be eased off; an overworked, underpaid team is a sure-fire combination for low motivation.

 Developed by?
 Abraham Maslow

 What?
-Possibly the most well-known theory of motivation, it involves human needs classified from lowest to highest order.
+Possibly the most well-known theory of motivation, Maslow’s theory takes human needs and classifies them from lowest to highest order.
 Once the need has been met, it no longer provides motivation.
-At this point, they move on to the next level of need in order to motivate themselves.
+At this point, they move on to the next level of need so they can once again motivate themselves.

 From top to bottom, these are:

 How?
-Employees in offices with a strong work/life balance, where they know they won’t be taking work back home, stand a better chance of adhering to this theory.
-Things like flexible working hours, industry-standard salaries and a friendly working environment help to meet esteem, social and safety needs.
+Employees in offices with a strong work/life balance stand a better chance of adhering to this theory.
+Things like flexible working hours, industry-standard salaries, and a friendly working environment help to meet esteem, social and safety needs.

 Self-actualisation is a little bit more abstract by comparison.
 Things like progression, accomplishment, recognition, growth and autonomy lead to employee engagement and satisfaction.
 These are qualities or attributes in line with the concept of self-actualisation.

-A workplace where there’s competition for bonuses between employees, for example, is less likely to lead to self-actualisation because these individuals are no longer working from a standpoint of achieving what they care for, but instead are aiming for an achievement to a relative degree compared to others.
+A workplace where there’s competition for bonuses between employees, for example, is less likely to lead to self-actualisation because these individuals are no longer working from a standpoint of achieving what they care for.
+Instead they’re aiming for an achievement relative to others, as opposed to themselves.

-An environment where employees can shape their goals and career development creates a degree of control, a large part of self-actualisation that gives a sense of progress to their duties.
+An environment where employees can shape their goals and develop their career creates a degree of control – a large part of self-actualisation that gives a sense of progress to their duties.

 Developed by?
 Bernard Weiner

 What?
 Attribution Theory attempts to explain how we attach meaning to the behaviour of ourselves and others.
-Weiner suggested that the reasons we attribute to our behaviour can influence how we behave in the future, and came up with three main characteristics of attributions that can affect our motivation.
+Weiner suggested that the reasons we attribute to our behaviour can influence how we behave in the future.
+He came up with three main characteristics of attributions that can affect our motivation:

 The attributions we assign to actions have a two-fold effect.
 Attributing something stable to a successful achievement can lead to positive expectations and higher motivation in the future.
-Conversely, negative situations and their attributions have the opposite effect.
+We should watch out for the opposite however: negative situations and their attributions have the opposite effect.